sahana-manju/Pulmonary_Fibrosis_Prediction/README.md

 # Steps to run the application
 1. Unzip the project folder to your local machine
-2. Install all the necessary python libraries
+2. Install all the necessary python libraries in requirements.txt
 3. Run app.py

 # Dataset Details